bpulse/bpulse-protobuf-java/README.md

 Once you checked out the sources, in a terminal go to the repo folder and type
 $ mvn clean install

-It's done, now you can build the bpulse-java-client or bpulse-sdk-java
+It's done!, now you can build the bpulse-java-client or bpulse-sdk-java

 # Contact us